facelessuser/BracketHighlighter/docs/contributing.md

 Feel free to use a virtual environment if you are concerned about installing any of the Python packages.
 In the future, I may use tox, but as I currently only test on Python 3.3, I wanted to keep things simple.

 ## Running Validation Tests

+!!! tip "Tip"
+    If you are running Sublime on a OSX or Linux/Unix system, you run all tests by by running the shell script (assuming you have installed your environment fulfills all requirements below):

+    ```
+    chmod +x run_tests.sh
+    ./run_tests.sh
+    ```

-There are a couple of dependencies that must present before running the tests.
+There are a couple of dependencies that must be present before running the tests.

 1. As ST3 is the only current actively supported version, Python 3.3 must be used to validate the tests.